HARMONY: How to Build a Healthy Digital and AI Culture at Work

 That is why I created the HARMONY Framework.
 It brings together seven principles that help organisations build digital cultures where people can thrive.

-H — Human centred
+H — Honour rest

 A — Attention management